 Since I was a little

-boy I've been fascinated with the phonograph.
+boy I've been fascinated by the phonograph.

-But it was always fun and there was alot of serendipity in our collecting.
+it was always fun and there was alot of serendipity in our collecting.

 Through the years

 my interest in phonographs has taken some turns, from phonographs

 (the pre-1920 machines and records) to toy phonographs to talking